samjesus8/CCCU_HighPerformanceComputing_Assignment2/report/report.md

     var result2 = MatrixEngine.multiplyMatrices(result1, secondIterationMatrix);
     System.out.println("2nd Multiplication /w No Threading: \n");
     printMatrixPreview(result2, 10, 10);
-    ```

-    - The variable `secondIterationMatrix` is an empty 1000x1000 matrix.
-We can then use the `fillMatrix()` method to fill the matrix with random numbers from 1-100

-- We then do this a 3rd time, to get our 3rd final multiplication. `result1`, `result2` & `result3` should show an exponential increase in the output

-    ```java
     //And we will do this a 3rd time, for our 3rd iteration long[][] thirdIterationMatrix = new long[1000][1000];
     MatrixEngine.fillMatrix(thirdIterationMatrix);